 Most companies can provide immediate proof of insurance via e-mail or fax.
 Processing of SR-22 requests depends mostly on whether your state accepts filings electronically.

 This type of policy is typically deemed to be high-risk, so there may be limitations compared with a standard personal auto insurance policy.
-You should consider our standard quote request procedure if you believe you are not considered a high-risk driver or don't need a SR-22.
+You should compare car insurance companies using our standard quote request procedure if you believe you are not considered a high-risk driver or don't need a SR-22.